ChenSysu/homepage/about.md

 Currently he is a member of [Computational Social Choice Group](https://staff.fnwi.uva.nl/u.endriss/group.php) organized by [Ulle Endriss](https://staff.fnwi.uva.nl/u.endriss/).

-He obtained his master degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.
+He obtained his master's degree in Logic from Sun Yat-sen University and did a bachelor of Computer Science at Guangzhou University, China.

 He enjoys writing about himself in the third person.